netscaler/netscaler-observability-exporter/field-descriptions.md

     In such cases, export to JSON endpoints like Splunk, ElasticSearch, and Zipkin over HTTP/HTTPS might become a bottleneck.
     The memory would keep growing uncontrollably until Citrix Observability Exporter terminates.
     To avoid such scenarios, rate-limiting can be configured for JSON based endpoints including Kafka.
 The impact on Kafka is low as Kafka is an efficient protocol.
-    Set this field to `yes` to enable rate-limiting for JSON based endpoints.
+    Set this field to `yes` to enable rate-limiting for JSON based end points.
     The default value is `no`.

 -  `transQueueLimit`: